-Rug care is essential to maximizing the lifetime of your area rug.
-Area rugs, also known as Oriental rugs, have a well-earned reputation for being extremely durable, and you can expect them to provide many years of service.
-However, they are not indestructible, and you should care for them like all prized possessions.
-Once you become the proud owner of an area rug, it is important that you become well-versed in rug care.
-Proper care and maintenance will greatly enhance both the beauty and life of your rug.
-In addition to normal wear and tear, your beloved pets, central heating, air conditioning, and a number of household chemicals can have a damaging effect on the construction of the rug.
+Rug care is essential to maximizing the beauty and lifetime of your area rug.
+Area rugs, also known as Oriental rugs, have a well-earned reputation for extreme durability, and you can expect them to last years, if not decades, with consistent maintenance.
+In addition to normal wear and tear, your beloved pets, central heating, air conditioning, and a number of household chemicals can have damaging effects on the condition of your rug.

 A key component of rug care is the rug pad.
-It is extremely important, no matter how smooth your floor may appear to be, to always place a suitable padding (cut one inch smaller than the rug) between the floor and your area rug.
-Ideally, a rug pad should do two things: (1) Keep the rug from slipping, and (2) Absorb the pounding that all rugs receive underfoot.
-Additionally, with some types of porous pads, the underlayment will allow for air circulation, which will prolong the life of a rug made with natural fibers.
+No matter how smooth your floor may appear to be, it's essential to always place a suitable padding (cut one inch smaller than the rug) between the floor and your area rug.
+Ideally, a rug pad should:

-There are a number of underlays on the market, but probably the most widely used are those made from solid, porous sponge rubber and those made from a combination of fibers.
+There are a number of underlays on the market, but the most widely used are made from solid, porous sponge rubber or from a combination of fibers.
 The location and environment of your rug will help determine the type of pad you need.
 There are pads specifically suited to go over hard flooring, carpeting, radiant flooring, and outdoor surfaces.